piascik/liric/README.md

 This is a near infra-red imaging instrument, based around a Raptor Photonics Ninox 640 camera, with a shortwave indium gallium arsenide (InGaAs) detector.

 The instrument also has a starlight express filter wheel.
-There is also a BMCM USB-PIO driving a BMCM OR8 IO board, used to drive the image plane offsetting mechanism.
+There is also an offsetting mechanism (called the nudgematic) which moves the camera body slightly in x and y in the image plane, enabling us to do sky offsets quickly without moving the telescope.

 ## Directory Structure